-Strategic Objective 1A-RO: Provide understandable, high-quality resolution of initial appeals in the regional and field offices (RO/FOs), supported by fair and efficient adjudication and alternative dispute resolution (ADR) processes.
+Strategic Objective 1A-RO: Provide understandable, high-quality resolution of initial appeals in the regional and field offices (RO/FOs), supported by fair and efficient adjudication and ADR processes.

-Interim results indicate this objective was Exceeded.
-MSPB exceeded the target for timeliness of initial appeals processing with an average of 103 days, more than 10% fewer days than the target.
-In addition, 86% of reviewed initial decisions met the Quality Review Team (QRT) standards.
+Interim results indicate this objective was Met.
+MSPB met the target for timeliness of initial appeals processing with an average of 130 days, which was higher than the target of 120 days but within 10% of it.
+The increase in average processing time was due to the transition to the new e-Appeal system in FY 2024 and the relaxation of timeliness standards as agency adjudication staff adjusted using the new system.
+Despite this, 90% of reviewed initial decisions met the Quality Review Team (QRT) standards, meeting the target of 85% (i.e., within 10% of the target).
 The QRT includes rotating members who review a sample of initial decisions (IDs) to determine, among other things, whether the IDs were well organized and readable, and considered and analyzed material legal and factual issues, controlling case law, and statutory and regulatory authorities.
 This measure focuses on all IDs, not just those for which a PFR is filed.
-The PG statement for ADR is to ensure use of ADR processes, and the measure is the percentage of appeals referred to the Mediation Appeals Program (MAP).
-For FY 2023, 10% of IDs were referred to mediation, exceeding the objective.
+The PG statement for ADR is to ensure use of ADR processes, and the measure is the percentage of appeals referred to the Mediation Appeals Program.
+For FY 2024, 8.9% of IDs were referred to mediation, exceeding the target of 7% (i.e., greater than 10% of the target).

-Strategic Objective 1A-HQ: Provide understandable, high-quality resolution of appeals at headquarters (HQ), supported by fair and efficient adjudication and alternative dispute resolution (ADR) processes.
+Strategic Objective 1A-HQ: Provide understandable, high-quality resolution of appeals at HQ, supported by fair and efficient adjudication and ADR processes.

 Interim results indicate this objective was Exceeded.
-The PG for quality of Board decisions involves actions taken by the Court of Appeals for the Federal Circuit (CAFC) on all MSPB decisions filed with the Court.
-MSPB decisions filed with the Court may include decisions issued by HQ or initial appeals decisions issued in the RO/FOs.
+The PG for quality of Board decisions involves decisions on the merits issued by the U.S. Court of Appeals for the Federal Circuit (CAFC) on appeals of MSPB decisions filed with the Court.
+MSPB decisions filed with the Court may include decisions issued by HQ or IDs issued in the RO/FOs (but, in a typical year, would have a significantly larger percentage of decisions issued by HQ).
 Because this measure includes HQ decisions, it is considered an HQ case processing PG.
-A new measure for quality of Board decisions, implemented in FY 2023, is defined as the percentage of cases affirmed of the cases decided by CAFC on the merits of the Board's decision.
-This is a change from the prior measure (cases left unchanged by the CAFC) and is intended to focus on a more precise affirmance rate.
-(Note that the prior year results are for the previous measure of cases left unchanged by the CAFC.)
-The FY 2023 target for this measure was 82% or higher of Board cases affirmed by the CAFC.
-The FY 2023 result was 87% of Board cases affirmed by the CAFC.
+The FY 2024 result was 94% of Board cases affirmed by the CAFC, exceeding the target of 83% (i.e., greater than 10% of the target).

-Given the unique circumstances of the 5-year loss of a quorum, average processing time will not be meaningful in the short term and will not be a useful indicator for managing the process of reducing the unprecedented inventory of pending cases the new Board inherited.
-In its place, MSPB adopted new PGs and measures to track reduction of the inventory of cases at HQ.
+Given the unique circumstances of the five-year lack of quorum, average processing time will not be a useful indicator for managing the process of reducing the unprecedented inventory of pending cases that the new Board inherited in March 2022.
+In its place, beginning in FY 2023, MSPB adopted new PGs and measures to track reduction of the inherited inventory of cases at HQ.
 These two new measures are the total number of HQ cases decided during the year and the percentage of oldest cases (as identified at the beginning of the FY) decided by the end of the FY.
 These two PGs, in combination, reflect the Board's desire to reduce the overall inventory with a focus on closing older cases.
-MSPB exceeded the numeric target of 1,000 or more for cases decided at HQ with a total of 1,499 cases closed and exceeded the goal of issuing decisions in 75% of the oldest 1,000 cases (as identified at the beginning of the FY), by closing 907 of the oldest 1,000 cases (121%).
+MSPB exceeded the numeric target of 1,000 or more for cases decided at HQ with a total of 2,340 cases closed and exceeded the goal of issuing decisions in 75% of the oldest 1,000 cases (as identified at the beginning of the FY), by closing 967 of the oldest 1,000 cases, or 96.7% of the 1,000 oldest cases.